CUBRID/cubrid-manual/en/sql/dblink.rst

 *   TRUNCATE statement is not supported.
 *   CREATE TABLE … LIKE table@server syntax is not supported (For reference, CREATE TABLE … AS SELECT FROM table@server syntax is supported)
 *   DBLINK() and remote table (@server) are not allowed in the TRIGGER statement.
-*   predicate push: The SELECT statement written in table extension format (@server) is internally rewritten to  DBLINK() by the optimizer.
+*   predicate push: The SELECT statement written in table extension style (@server) is internally rewritten to  DBLINK() by the optimizer.
 To improve performance, It push with conditional clauses that can be performed in the remote DB.
 However, if a built-in function or user-defined function in a conditional clause is used, it is excluded from pushing.
 *   Performance notes

     .. note::
-        When the connect by clause, group by clause, having clause, and limit clause are used in the SELECT statement in table extension format (@server), the where condition, group by clause, having clause, and limit clause are not executed in the remote DB.
+        When the connect by clause, group by clause, having clause, and limit clause are used in the SELECT statement in table extension style (@server), the where condition, group by clause, having clause, and limit clause are not executed in the remote DB.
 After executing exclude the statement in the remote DB and sending the performed results to the local DB, performance may be slowed due to execute the statement in the local DB.

     Below is an example of processing the "*group by*" and "*count()*" after transferring all data from the remote DB's *tree* table to the local DB.